-Don’t you just gasp when seeing those nasty ugly dark spots on walls, around plumbing and even on insulation?
-Not only are these unsightly, they also can pose severe health risks, so preventing them in the first place would be of utmost importance.
+Don’t you just gasp when seeing those nasty, ugly dark spots on walls, around plumbing, and even on insulation?
+Not only are these unsightly, but they also can pose severe health risks, so preventing them in the first place would be of utmost importance.

-At The Construction Group, we know the importance of insulation and the need to complete the project professionally and with a warranty on work performed.
-Contact us with your questions on your insulation upgrade!
+At The Construction Group, we know the importance of insulation and the need to complete the project professionally and with a warranty on the work performed.
+Contact us with your questions about your insulation upgrade!

 Let’s take a closer look at how insulation protects your home from mold growth.